Cellwise and Casewise Robust Covariance in High Dimensions: Simulation study

-To assess performance in the presence of missing data, we repeated the simulation while setting $20\%$ of randomly selected cells to NA.
-In this situation we cannot run caseMRCD, which was not designed for incomplete data.
-For RCov and RSpearman we computed the correlations and covariances between each pair of variables on their complete pairs of cells.
+To assess performance in the presence of missing data, we repeated the simulation while setting $20\p$ of randomly selected cells to NA.
+In this situation we cannot run caseMRCD, that was not designed for incomplete data.
+For RCov and RSpearman we computed the correlations and covariances between any two variables on their pairs of available cells.
 The resulting Figure~\ref{fig:results_A09_NA} looks quite similar to Figure~\ref{fig:results_A09}.
 Again cellRCov outperforms the other approaches over the three outlier settings and in all three dimensions.
 The other methods are not competitive in these demanding settings.

+A sensitivity analysis on the tuning parameters $\rk$ and $\delta$ is provided in Section~\ref{app:sensitivity} of the Supplementary Material.
+It assesses the effect of varying these parameters across the covariance models considered in the simulation study.
+Section~\ref{app:times} reports runtime benchmarks.